-APPROXIMATE FEES: \$9.00; plus student's selection of sewing supplies (fabric, elastic, thread).
+APPROXIMATE FEES: \$10.00; plus student's selection of sewing supplies (fabric, elastic, thread).

-COURSE DESCRIPTION: Fashion Sewing is designed for students who have an interest in clothing construction.
-This course teaches students how to understand construction principles, read patterns, and properly use sewing machines and equipment to create their own accessories, and projects.
+COURSE DESCRIPTION: Fashion Sewing is designed for students interested in clothing construction.
+This course teaches students how to understand construction principles, read patterns, and properly use sewing machines and equipment to create their own accessories and projects.
 Current fashion trends will be reviewed.
 No previous sewing experience is necessary.